Home Future StudentsCurrent StudentsFaculty & StaffPatientsAlumni

 Choosing a specialization is not required.
 However, if you are interested in this opportunity, see the list of specializations, for an overview of the specializations.
 Please refer to your welcome email for the designated course requirements that fulfill these specializations.

 If you choose a specialization, you may declare that specialization at any time prior to your graduating term.
-To declare or change your MBA specialization, please submit the MBA Specialization Form.
+It is best to declare earlier than later for planning purposes.
+To declare or change your MBA specialization, please email email@example.com with your name, student ID and specialization chosen.
 The specialization you choose will be documented on your final transcript, but not on your diploma.

 Yes.
-Students’ prior coursework significantly impacts the degree plan, so meeting with an advisor prior to registration is required.
-Signature is also required on your degree plan.
-A hold will be placed on your account, delaying your registration, until your visit with an advisor is completed.
+Students' prior coursework significantly impacts the degree plan, so meeting with an advisor prior to registration is required.
+A hold will be placed on your account, delaying your registration, until your advising appointment with an advisor is complete.

 Yes.
-Coursework in the health administration program is offered only in the fall and spring semesters.
+The health section coursework in the health administration program is offered only in the fall and spring semesters.
 Meeting with an advisor prior to registration is required to ensure proper sequencing of courses.
-Signature is also required on your degree plan.
-A hold will be placed on your account, delaying your registration, until your visit with an advisor is completed.
+A hold will be placed on your account, delaying your registration, until your advising appointment with an advisor is complete.

 There are six specializations which are outlined in the degree information section of our website.
 Each of these specializations has its own degree plan.
 Therefore, you will make a personal choice on which to follow based upon your career and personal goals.
-It will be necessary for you to communicate to the advising office which specialization you wish to pursue by completing the Intent to Declare a Specialization form.
+When applying to the program, you will select the specialization that you are interested in pursuing and upon being admitted, will receive that specific degree plan.

 © The Regents of the University of Colorado, a body corporate.
 All rights reserved.